Estimated reading time: 4 minutes

 Owning a small business is rewarding, but it comes with many responsibilities.
-For example, you need to stay on top of your business’s finances to make sure you are paying your bills, paying your employees, and keeping accurate and up-to-date financial records.
+For example, you need to stay on top of your business’s finances to ensure you are paying your bills, paying your employees, and keeping accurate and up-to-date financial records.
 Suppose you fall behind with your accounting responsibilities or do not manage them properly.
 In that case, you might run into problems in the immediate future, not to mention when it comes time to file your business taxes.
 To keep track of your expenses, income, gross margin, cash flow, and debt, it is a good idea to seek outside help from a business accounting professional if you do not currently employ one at your company.

-A certified public accountant (CPA) can handle the full spectrum of tasks, and they typically charge an hourly fee.
+A certified public accountant (CPA) can handle the full spectrum of tasks and typically charge an hourly fee.
 The average monthly accounting fees will increase as your business grows.
 That said, a CPA can help you save lots of time and money and help you stay out of trouble with Uncle Sam.
 This Balboa Capital blog post explains why you need a business accountant.

 You cannot do it yourself.

 You can fly solo with lots of business-related tasks, but accounting is one task that might prove to be too challenging and time-consuming.
 Sure, many accounting software programs are available, but they can be challenging to understand.
 Moreover, not every software program is equipped with customizable options, data import and export capabilities, and bank reconciliation features, to name just a few.
 Accounting software’s affordability is undoubtedly appealing, but do not forget that time is money.